spacetelescope/romancal/docs/roman/tweakreg/tweakreg_examples.rst

 In the examples below, `img` is either a string with the filename of a Roman `ASDF` file or a Roman datamodel `ImageModel`.

-1. To run TweakReg on a python session one image file (i.e. one Roman's SCA) with the default parameters:
+#.
+To run TweakReg on a python session on an ASDF file or a Roman datamodel with the
+default parameters:

         .. code-block:: python